Meet Our 2026

 SCGS Officers

 SCGS officers and board members bring diverse career and educational backgrounds to the organization, which is what makes everything work.
-We plan activities, events, our Webinar Series, educational opportunities, special interest groups (SIPs), Genealogy Jam, and our new Member2Member.
+We plan activities, events, our acclaimed Webinar Series, educational opportunities, special interest groups (SIPs), and quarterly Member2Member meet-ups at the SCGS Library in Burbank.

 Louise Ratliff